yoniaflalo/knapsack_pruning/README.md

 * `--initial-checkpoint` represents the local path of the unpruned checkpoint.
 * `--output` is the path for output folder
+* `--use_time` forces the algorithm to prune the network to optimize the inference time instead of the FLOPS, This option has provided very fast networks for GPU.

 ## Loading a pruned model